All Episodes

 However, the State Department then used leftover funds to organize an effort against Netanyahu.

-We've done over the year.
+There are other instances, too, we've done over the year.

-That Mohammed Morsi, the guy that once referred to Jews as descendants of apes and pigs.
+That Mohamed Morsi, the guy that once referred to Jews as descendants of apes and pigs, our government was supporting this radical Muslim Brotherhood leader.

 He was elected president.

-And by the way, didn't Hillary Clinton didn't she interfere in Libya, not only politically, but militarily as well.
+And by the way, didn't Hillary Clinton, didn't she interfere in Libya, not only politically, but militarily as well?

-You know, what about other cases?
+You know, what about other so many other.

 What about we can go all around the world?